-[[Newborn screening began in the 1960s when Dr, Robert Guthrie developed a blood test for newborns that could detect phenylketonuria (PKU), a condition which leaves infants unable to break down the amino acid phenylalanine, causing serious symptoms like seizures and mental retardation.8 Fortunately, PKU is treatable with a restricted diet.
-However, most devastating genetic diseases do not have available treatments, making newborn screening “too little too late.11” In these cases, prevention is the key.]]
+Newborn screening began in the 1960s when Dr, Robert Guthrie developed a blood test for newborns that could detect phenylketonuria (PKU), a condition which leaves infants unable to break down the amino acid phenylalanine, causing serious symptoms like seizures and mental retardation.8 Fortunately, PKU is treatable with a restricted diet.

-The first large-scale carrier screening came in the early 1970s, a time when 1 in 158 infants born in Cyprus were at risk for beta thalassemia, a life-threatening blood disorder.
+The first large-scale carrier screening came in the early 1970s, a time when 1 in 158 infants born on the island of Cyprus were at risk for beta thalassemia, a life-threatening blood disorder.
 To address this issue, the government and Orthodox Church established a policy of mandatory carrier screening and counseling prior to starting a family.2 As a result, the disease has virtually disappeared from the Island.1

 Rabbi Joseph Eckstein pioneered a similar program offering genetic screening to members of the Jewish community to eliminate Tay-Sachs and other genetic disorders common in the Jewish community.
 One in 27 Ashkenazi Jews are carriers for Tay-Sachs, but incidence in North America has dropped 90% since the start of the screening program.5,6,9

-[[Since the start of newborn screening for PKU, scientists have developed more tests to screen newborns for up to 60 different disorders.
+Since the start of newborn screening for PKU, scientists have developed more tests to screen newborns for up to 60 different disorders.
 6 However, states vary in the number (30-60), types of conditions, and quality of their testing protocols.
-Again, newborn screening does not prevent disease.
-It only serves to diagnose existing disease.]]

-Carrier screening is available for more than 60 of the estimated 5,440 rare genetic diseases, but individual tests can range from $200 to $1,200, making these preconception carrier screenings cost-prohibitive for even the wealthiest families.6,11 Importantly, most affected infants are from families with no history of the disorder, so making carrier screenings more widely accessible is key to reducing the incidences of these genetic disorders.
+Carrier screening is available for more than 60 of the estimated 5,200 rare genetic diseases, but individual tests can range from $200 to $1,200; making comprehensive preconception carrier screening cost-prohibitive for even the wealthiest families.6,12 Importantly, most affected infants are from families with no history of the disorder, so making carrier screenings more widely accessible is key to reducing the incidences of these genetic disorders.